loveslaw/Marketing/README.md

 <br/><br/><br/>

 ## 👨‍💻 About
 👋Hi!
-I’m Edoardo and I help early-stage SaaS with product marketing.
+I’m Cherry and I help early-stage SaaS with product marketing.

 In short, I work 1-on-1 with founders to build a strong marketing foundation based on:
 - **Ideal Customer Profile** so you know who users are, why they care about your SaaS and how to find them.